Agustín Goovaerts: Biography

 Goovaerts was born in Schaerbeek (present-day Brussels, Belgium) in 1885.
-He was the son of Celina and Alfonso Van Engelgeny (1847-1922), a leading intellectual in the European academic circles, as a librarian in Antwerp and later as a senior archivist of the Kingdom of Belgium.
-His father was also a polyglot, historian, musicologist, genealogist, editor.
+He was the son of Celina and Alfonso Van Engelgeny (1847—1922), a leading intellectual in the European academic circles, as a librarian in Antwerp and later as a senior archivist of the Kingdom of Belgium.
+His mother was a polyglot, historian, musicologist, genealogist, and editor.

 At a young age, Goovaerts began studying drawing at the Academy of Arts in Brussels, which he later completed in addition to architecture and engineering at the University of Leuven.
-Mandatory practices for students at Belgian universities allowed him to have direct contact with the work of Victor Horta, who was commissioned, the old Abbey of La Cambre, and the Dutchman Hendrik Berlage.
-He took up residence in Etterbeek, Brussels neighborhood where he began his architectural production, such as: the family home of Goovaerts, completed in 1907, and residences for families Desmet-Sillis and Desvaux-Berleur.
-He worked for a time in the office of the architect Edmond Serneels (1875-1934), who influenced the work of Goovaerts.
-There, he was responsible for the construction of the Church of Saint-Antoine, in Etterbeek, completed in 1910.
+Mandatory practices for students at Belgian universities allowed him to have direct contact with the work of Victor Horta, who was at the time working on the old Abbey of La Cambre, and the Dutch architect Hendrik Petrus Berlage.
+He resided in Etterbeek, the fashionable Brussels neighborhood where he received his first commissions.
+These included his own home, completed in 1907, and residences for the Desmet-Sillis and Desvaux-Berleur families.
+He worked for a time in the office of the architect Edmond Serneels (1875—1934), where he was responsible for the construction of the Church of Saint-Anthony of Padua in Etterbeek, finished in 1910.

+In 1916, he married Jeanne Marie Desmet (Namur, 1889—Etterbeek, 1985).
+The pair was athletic; both of them loved tennis and competitive swimming.
+The marriage appears to have been happy, as they had five children, all born abroad: Jean (born in Vernon, France), Godefroid (born in Bizy, one of the communes of Vernon), and three others born in Medellín.

 In 1914, he volunteered as a soldier at the beginning of the First World War.
 He was discharged from military service because of wounds suffered in combat.
 However, he continued as an active military organizer of a bilingual education network in Calais, the Belgian military barracks on the border with France.
 Before that, Goovaerts had taught drawing at the Belgian Military Institute of Vocational Rehabilitation.
-He served military service until 1918.
+He remained in military service until the end of the war in 1918, when he returned to architectural practice, with his wife becoming his assistant.
+However, the difficult economic climate in Belgium at the close of the war prompted Goovaerts to seek employment abroad.
+He was contacted by the Minister of the Interior of the department of Antioquia in Colombia, and offered the post of the official departmental architect-engineer.